What's Next for Tom Brady in His Fifth Decade?

 What's Next for Tom Brady in His Fifth Decade?August 3, 2017

 Happy 40th birthday, Tom Brady!
-You're now closer to your sixties than your teens, and yet you're six months removed from winning Super Bowl MVP.
+You're now closer to your 60s than your teens, and yet you're six months removed from winning Super Bowl MVP.
 Soon after earning that fifth Super Bowl ring this winter, you told Peter King of The MMQB that you'd like to play until your mid-40s, which would require you to defy odds and laugh in the face of precedents.

 But you've made a habit of doing that, Tom.
 You're the first player to quarterback his team to five Super Bowl victories, and you accomplished that despite being the 199th pick in the 2000 NFL draft.